SleepTheGod/DiscordRCE/README.md

 # Discord Remote Code Execution Proof of Concept

+Note This is currently working as of 9/10/2024

+    Found By Taylor Christian Newsome

 This repository provides a proof of concept for a remote code execution (RCE) vulnerability in Discord.
 The provided Python script automates the setup of a Node.js RPC server and sends a request to demonstrate the exploit.
 Repository Structure